AndreyTodorov/secret-santa/DEVLOG.md

         [X] create records from the site
         [] when updating, set the cache entry, don't invalidate

-    [] make web take advantage of the space: make the cards smaller and horizontal layout [] show basic stats
+    [] make website take advantage of the space: make the cards smaller and horizontal layout [] show basic stats
     [] show fansy stats